-Under section 3.1 of Ladysmith's Business Licence Bylaw, any business in Ladysmith-including a Short-Term Rental-requires a valid business licence.
-Outside of the C-2, C-4, CD-7 and A-RR1 zones, nightly rental is limited to bed and breakfasts, i.e. renting one or more bedrooms within the owner's principal residence.
-A map of zones that allow tourist accommodation is provided in Attachment B.
+Under section 3.1 of Ladysmith's Business Licence Bylaw, any business in Ladysmith including a Short-Term Rental-requires a valid business licence.
+Outside of the C-2, C- 4, CD-7 and A-RR1 zones, nightly rental is limited to bed and breakfasts, i.e. renting one or more bedrooms within the owner's principal residence.
+A map of zones that allow tourist accommodation is provided in Attachment B. Council also adopted Bylaw 2188 on September 3, 2024, which requires a valid business license to advertise a tourist accommodation in Ladysmith.

-Some changes were made to bed and breakfast and tourist accommodation regulations under Bylaw No. 2187 and Council adopted new business regulations for nightly rentals under Bylaw No. 2188 in September of 2024.
-However, a "Short-Term Rental"-i.e. renting an entire dwelling unit for nightly accommodation-has always required a business licence and has never been a permitted use outside of the C-2, C-4, CD-7 or A-RR zones.
+Despite the above-noted changes a Short-Term Rental-i.e. renting an entire dwelling unit for nightly accommodation-has always required a business licence and has never been permitted outside of the C-2, C-4, CD-7 or A-RR zones.